sdiehl/wiwinwlh/tutorial.md

         const' :: t -> t1 -> t (bound at typedhole.hs:6:1)
 ```

-Pattern wildcards can also be given explicit names so that GHC will use when
+Pattern wildcards can also be given explicit names so that GHC will use the
-reporting the inferred type in the resulting message.
+names when reporting the inferred type in the resulting message.

 ```haskell
 foo :: _a -> _a